bmarlowe/CMSC495S20G6/README.md

 Utils(File)
 fade_route.dart

 This restructure caused a need for three global variables to be used throughout the application.
 I placed those variables within the home_screen.dart.
-Removed thes variables from the home screen and placed them into the connect_repository file.
+Removed these variables from the home screen and placed them into the connect_repository file, there was no need for global variables at this time

 ### search_screen.dart:
-Flutter packages added:
+Flutter packages added: none

 Files produced as a result:  search_screen.dart,
+Files edited as a result:  none

+### view_item.dart
+Flutter packages added: none

+Files produced as a result:  view_item.dart,
+Files edited as a result:  home_screen.dart

+### Update item functionality was built into the scan screen logic.
+This created a need for global variables
+Flutter packages added: none

+Files produced as a result:  globals.dart
-Files edited as a result:
+Files edited as a result:  scan_screen.dart